 If you're looking for an interdisciplinary studies degree at the undergraduate level, you'll find there are two major degrees that are awarded, a B.A. and a B.S.
 The B.A. versions of these programs generally feature more language and liberal arts course options, while the Bachelor of Science degree in interdisciplinary . . .

 If you're looking to earn an undergraduate degree, there are many common, popular majors you've heard of.
-People often study psychology, journalism, education, a hard science or business, but there are other options.
+People often study psychology, journalism, education, hard science, or business, but there are other options.
 One major you might be less familiar with is interdisciplinary studies.
 So what is interdisciplinary studies?
-Here's the interdisciplinary . . .
+Here's the interdisciplinary definition . . .

 While Accounting courses require students to have an aptitude for principles of mathematics and statistics, they do not require a high level of concept and theory manipulation.
 Subjects like Calculus, Physics, and Computer Science require students to think abstractly, taking many different dynamics into account, whereas Accounting courses are more straightforward in their application.
 The . . .